AlessiaRossi/Teleassistance-Supervised-Clustering/myLib/Project_Structure.md

     - **`raw/`**: Stores the raw data files that are used as input for data processing.
     - **`processed/`**: Contains the data that has been cleaned and processed, ready for use in model training or analysis.
     - **`README.md`**: Provides documentation about the data, including descriptions of the files, data sources, and any other relevant information.
-You can find the data description in the [here](../data/README.md).
+You can find the detailed description of the data directory [here](../data/README.md).

     ### `notebooks/`
     This directory holds Jupyter Notebooks used for various stages of the project.